Singapore Residential Property Types

 Non-Landed Property (Private Condominiums)

-These are like ECs but are privately owned from the start.
-These typically come with many amenities like gated security, gyms, swimming pools and sports facilities, among others.
-Tenures are either freehold or 99-year leasehold.
+These are privately owned from the start, with facilities such as gated security, gyms, swimming pools, and sports amenities.
+Tenure is typically freehold or 99-year leasehold.

 Non-Landed Property (Apartments)